-Based on testing of typical property sizes within this place type, it is envisaged that heights of 9 to 10 storeys and a density of approximately 4.5:1 can be achieved.
-Mid-rise podium-tower development in typical Central Flanks lots is illustrated in the SRL East Structure Plan - Urban Design Supporting Research -Attachment A.
+Based on testing of typical property sizes within this place type, it is envisaged that heights of 33 metres (8 to 9 storeys) and a density of approximately 4:1 can be achieved.
+Testing of mid-rise podium-tower development in typical Central Flanks lots is illustrated in the SRL East Structure Plan - Urban Design Supporting Research - Attachment A.